strobelight/gitea/README.md

 - find your pipeline created
 - go back to classic mode and click Configure for the pipeline
 - add a Gitea source in order that webhooks work (keep the Git source for Blue Ocean use if chosen at pipeline creation)
+- choose a credential with username/password _(since Gitea uses Git plugin)_

 ### Gitea webhook config
 The webhook to Jenkins using gitea is similar to `http://jenkins:8080/gitea-webhook/post` (if using jenkins in a container on the same network with hostname jenkins).
-I generated a token, saved in Jenkins credential, and provided that to the configuration for the pipeline.
+I generated a token in gitea, saved in Jenkins credential, and provided that to the manage jenkins -> configuration for the Gitea.
 A token allows full access which meant Jenkins could establish the webhook itself.
 A token has the added benefit of not requiring a _crumb_ for cross-site accesses.

 ### Troubleshooting